hlandau/ncdocs/domain-names.md

     6698, and is semantically equivalent to that set of resource records (once having applied the record name transformation described below).

-    The value for this item shall be of the following form:
+    The value for this item SHALL be of the following form:

     - An array of zero or more items.
-Each such item shall represent a TLSA record, and shall be of the following form:
+Each such item shall represent a TLSA record, and SHALL be of the following form:

-      - An array of at least six items.
+      - An array of at least six values.

-        The first item shall be a string (or an integer, in which case it is converted to the string which is the decimal representation of it without leading zeroes) expressing the port number.
+        The first value SHALL be a string (or an integer, in which case it is converted to the string which is the decimal representation of it without leading zeroes) expressing the port number.

-        The second item shall be a string expressing the transport protocol name.
+        The second value SHALL be a string expressing the transport protocol name.

-        The third item shall be a non-negative integer expressible in 8 bits expressing the Certificate Usage Field of the TLSA record (RFC 6698 s.
+        The third value SHALL be a non-negative integer expressible in 8 bits expressing the Certificate Usage Field of the TLSA record (RFC 6698 s.
 2.1.1).

-        The fourth item shall be a non-negative integer expressible in 8 bits expressing the Selector Field of the TLSA record (RFC 6698 s.
+        The fourth value SHALL be a non-negative integer expressible in 8 bits expressing the Selector Field of the TLSA record (RFC 6698 s.
 2.1.2).

-        The fifth item shall be a non-negative integer expressible in 8 bits expressing the Matching Type Field of the TLSA record (RFC 6698 s.
+        The fifth value SHALL be a non-negative integer expressible in 8 bits expressing the Matching Type Field of the TLSA record (RFC 6698 s.
 2.1.3).

-        The sixth item shall be a string containing the base64 encoding of the logical encoding of the Certificate Association Data Field of the TLSA record (RFC 6698 s.
+        The sixth value SHALL be a string containing the base64 encoding of the logical encoding of the Certificate Association Data Field of the TLSA record (RFC 6698 s.
 2.1.4).

         The textual expression of this field in RFC 6698 uses hex encoding.
         Therefore this field must be converted to the correct form by decoding it and reencoding it using base64.

-        Any additional items in the array beyond the first six shall be ignored.
+        Any additional values in the array beyond the first six MUST be ignored.

-    The "tls" item is processed by taking the TLSA records expressed by it and, for each of them, prepending to the DNS record's name the string `_PortNumber._TransProto.` where `PortNumber` and `TransProto` are the values as specified in the above form.
+    The "tls" item MUST be processed by taking the TLSA records expressed by it and, for each of them, prepending to the DNS record's name the string `_PortNumber._TransProto.` where `PortNumber` and `TransProto` are the values as specified in the above form.
 Thus the correct name for each TLSA record is formed automatically from the specified values, without having to